mikex86/scicore/thesis/thesis.md

 The human brain is composed of neurons, which are interconnected and communicate with each other via electrical signals.
 The signals are sent from one neuron to another via synapses, which are the connections between neurons.
 Wether a neuron fires or not is determined by the strengths of the signals it receives from the neurons it is connected to.

 ## Artificial Neurons
 We can create a primitive model of a neuron by defining a function that takes a set of inputs and returns a single output.
-The most common model model of a neuron sums these inputs and applies a non-linear function to the sum, called the activation function $\sigma(x)$.
+The most common model model of a neuron sums these inputs and applies a non-linear function to the sum, called the activation function $g(x)$.
 Generally, any non-linear function can be used as an activation function, but in practice functions are chosen that have desirable properties, such as how easy it is to calculate the derivative of the function, or how it transforms the real number line $\mathbb{R}$.
 The output of such a neuron is called the activation of the neuron, and is denoted as $a$.
 Generally, the activation of a neuron is defined as:
 $$
-a = \sigma(\sum_{i=1}^{n} w_i x_i + b)
+a = g(\sum_{i=1}^{n} w_i x_i + b)
 $$
-where $w_i$ is the weight of the $i$th input, $x_i$ is the $i$th input, and $b$ is the bias of the neuron.
+where $w_i$ is the weight of the $i$-th input, $x_i$ is the $i$-th input, and $b$ is the bias of the neuron.
 Each input can be thought of as a connection from another neuron, and the weight scales the influence of that connection to the output activation of the neuron.
 The bias can be thought of as a constant input to the neuron used to shift the activation of the neuron.
 The weights $w$ and the bias $b$ are the parameters of the neuron and their specific values determine the behavior of the neuron and thus how it responds to inputs.
 The weights and bias are adjusted during training.